wp-plugins/chatroll-live-chat/readme.txt

 = How can I add a Chatroll widget to a post or page? =

-<a href="http://chatroll.com/create">Click here</a> to create a Chatroll.
-Choose the "WordPress Self-Hosted" instructions to get a shortcode and paste it in a post or page.
+Use the 'chatroll' shortcode anywhere in a post or page. <a href="http://chatroll.com/create" target="_blank">Click here</a> to create a Chatroll.
+Choose the "WordPress Self-Hosted" instructions to install the plugin and get a shortcode to paste in your post or page.

 = What are some ways I can use Chatroll?  =